zackiles/call-site/.deno-kit/templates/CONTRIBUTING.template.md

 1. Add new methods to the `Lib` class in `src/lib.ts`
 2. If you created any types for your users export them in `src/mod.ts`
 3. Write any tests in `test/`
-4. (Optional): Publish to JSR with `deno task publish`

 ## Environment Variables

-This library supports various environment variables for configuration:
+This library supports various environment variables.
+You can copy the `.env.example` file to `.env` and customize them as needed.

 ### General Configuration